ovh/cds/docs/content/introduction/introduction.concepts.md

 At creation, a project has to have at least one group with edition permissions on it.
 It is possible to use either an existing group or create a new one.

-If the provided group does not exists, the group will be created with edition permissions on project and creating user will automatically join the group.
+If the provided group does not exist, a default group will be created with edition permissions on project and the group creator will be automatically created to that group.

 ## Application

 An application represents a real world production unit.
-An application lives inside a project, has variables and can attach:
+An application lives inside a project, has variables and can be attached to:

 * [Pipelines]({{< relref "introduction.concepts.pipeline.md" >}})
 * Environments

 ## Environment

-An environment is created inside a project and can be used by all applications inside given project.
+An environment is created inside a project and can be used by all the applications of that project.